wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 Mainstream programs and commercials now imitate the style of this guerilla programming in the hope of attracting viewers and adding a sense of credibility.
 E.R., NYPD Blues, ATT commercials, and many other high budget productions intentionally use jump cuts, hand-held cameras and off-beat hosts to make their productions look viewer-generated rather than planned in lofty corporate boardrooms.
 Snapple's "homespun" media campaign features "real people" that write in about their lives to a sweetly plump spokeswoman, who is herself photographed with way too much headroom, much in style of amateur home video.

-America's mega-beer manufactures have launched fak

-e "microbrewery"

-g, as if the products and campaigns were the efforts of

-tiny companies -- remote high levera

-ge points in a chaotic system.
-The

-marketers know that if they look like the "big boys" they will fail in

-screenager-dominated mediaspace that no longer favors or respects the

-heavyweight.
-Meanwhile, the Programmers and advertisers who buck the

-trend fail miserably.
+America's mega-beer manufactures have launched fake "microbrewery" labels like Red Dog, as if the products and campaigns were the efforts of tiny companies -- remote high leverage points in a chaotic system.
+The marketers know that if they look like the "big boys" they will fail in screenager-dominated mediaspace that no longer favors or respects the heavyweight.
+Meanwhile, the programmers and advertisers who buck the trend fail miserably.

 beat hosts to make their produc